PdxCodeGuild/Programming101/README.md

 # <a id="top"></a>Programming 101

 Welcome to Programming 101.
 This five day course will help build your programming fundamentals.
+Following along with this syllabus will allow you to work independently.
+However, if you'd like to sign up for a live remote class, please visit our [Eventbrite](https://www.eventbrite.com/o/pdx-code-guild-17959456298) to see a list of upcoming classes.

 ## Instructions

 The syllabus below outlines the concepts you will learn in this course.
 Click on each **Unit** link to view lecture note and examples.

-Each unit contains labs that you will need to complete and turn in to the instructor on Slack.
+**For the live class**: Each unit contains labs that you will need to complete and turn in to the instructor on Slack.
 You can find directions on how to submit homework to Slack [here](/docs/slack.md). **If you are having issues, please email admin@pdxcodeguild.com**

 ## Syllabus Overview